 Basically, emotional intelligence helps you be more aware of how situations make you feel, how others might feel, and increases your ability to adapt your behavior accordingly.

-- Recognize, understand and manage our emotions
+- recognize and manage your own emotions

 In his book “Emotional Intelligence,” Daniel Goleman explains that it’s easy for information to bypass the brain’s neocortex, which is responsible for rational thought.
 When this happens, we react suddenly based purely on emotion.
 Knee-jerk reactions can result in poor results.
 Yelling at a co-worker before thinking things through can even result in termination.